 The provisions of this Agreement shall be applied to goods which comply with the provisions of this Chapter and which, on the date of its entry into force, are either in transit or are in the territory of the Parties in temporary storage under customs control.
-This shall be subject to the submission to the customs authority of the importing Party, within six months from the said date, of a Proof of Origin issued retrospectively together with documents, showing that the goods have been transported directly in accordance with the provisions of Article 3.16.
+This shall be subject to the submission to the customs authority of the importing Party, within six months from the

-Article 3.26.
-Duplicate Certificate of Origin
+Article 3.26: Duplicate Certificate of Origin

-1. In the event of theft, loss or destruction of a Certificate of Origin, the exporter may apply to the competent authority which issued it for a duplicate made out on the basis of the export documents in their possession.

-2. The duplicate of the original Certificate of Origin shall be endorsed with an official signature and seal and bear the word "DUPLICATE" and the number and date of issuance of the original Certificate of Origin in appropriate field as detailed in Annex 3B (Certificate of Origin).
-The duplicate of a Certificate of Origin shall be issued within the same validity period of the original Certificate of Origin.

-3. The exporter shall immediately notify the theft, loss, or destruction to the competent authority of the exporting Party and undertake not to use the original Certificate of Origin for exports under this Agreement.
+- 1. In the event of theft, loss or destruction of a Certificate of Origin, the exporter may apply to the competent authority which issued it for a duplicate made out on the basis of the export documents in their possession. - 2.
+The duplicate of the original Certificate of Origin shall be endorsed with an official signature and seal and bear the word "DUPLICATE" and the number and date of issuance of the original Certificate of Origin in appropriate field as detailed in Annex 3B (Certificate of Origin).
+The duplicate of a Certificate of Origin shall be issued within the same validity period of the original Certificate of Origin. - 3.
+The exporter shall immediately notify the theft, loss, or destruction to the competent authority of the exporting Party and undertake not to use the original Certificate of Origin for exports under this Agreement.

-Article 3.27.
-Importation by Instalments
+Article 3.27: Importation by Instalments